mv1742/PUI2018_mv1742/HW4_mv1742/README.md

 ## Assignment 3: Finish z-test lab and turn it in as a notebook .

 Used Z test to understand if a (fictitious) implementation of an alternative bus route for (fictitious) bus line X8 improves circulation.

-See hypothesis and interpretation of Z value in the notebook.
+Null hypothesis:
+H0: the commute time is the same or longer with the new bus route as it was beforeTold ~ N(μ=36, σ=6)

+Alternative
+Ha: the commute time is shorter with the new bus route than it was before: Tnew < ToldTold ~ N(μ=36, σ=6)α = 0.05

+Z-test
+This is 2.5 sigma away from the mean, which means it is sufficient given that we have a 2 sigma threshold.